scottspace/scottspace.github.io/_posts/2019-08-06-memefieid-ng.md

 lectures, speeches, and sound-bites.
 I grew up with Carl's Cosmos on PBS, studied Richard in college and last week, and am in awe of Neil.

-A few weeks ago I sat down with my friend Paul Magnone, who've I've known for quite a long time.
+A few weeks ago I sat down with my friend Paul Magnone, who I've known for quite a long time.
 He asked me what Feynmann might have done today, were he to rebuild his famous lectures on science.
 How might he apply his infamous wit and sense of humor to heady, complex subjects?